McHenry County Adoption Lawyer

 Independent or Private

 In a private adoption, also referred to as an independent adoption, the biological parents place the child with the adoptive parents directly, without using the services of either a licensed Illinois adoption agency or a public social services agency.
 Private adoptions are controlled by numerous laws, rules and regulations that must be stringently followed to effectuate the adoption and avoid undesirable consequences.
-The adoption attorneys of Anderson & Associates, P.C. are available to represent either the biological parents or the adoptive parents by preparing all necessary documentation, ensuring that all laws and regulations are followed, and avoiding potential problems.
+The adoption attorneys of Prime Law Group are available to represent either the biological parents or the adoptive parents by preparing all necessary documentation, ensuring that all laws and regulations are followed, and avoiding potential problems.

 An adult adoption is an adoption where a person 18 years of age or older becomes the legal child of the adoptive parents.
 One of the adoptive parents must either be related to the adult being adopted or have resided with the adult being adopted for at least two years prior to filing for adoption.
 The adult being adopted must consent to the adoption; but the biological parents do not need to be given notice and need not consent to the adoption.

 In a co-parent adoption, (also referred to as second-parent adoption), two unmarried individuals adopt a child together.
 In the most common co-parent adoption scenario, one biological parent of the child and that parent’s same-sex partner adopt the child.
 Not all counties in Illinois allow unrelated co-parent adoptions.
-Please contact Anderson and Associates, P.C. to find out if co-parent adoption is allowed in the county where you reside.
+Please contact us to find out if co-parent adoption is allowed in the county where you reside.

 Private Illinois Adoption Agency Adoptions